Cross-dressing, gender identity, and sexuality of Joan of Arc

 Joan of Arc (Jeanne d'Arc), a French historical figure executed by the English for heresy in 1431, is a national heroine of France and a Roman Catholic saint.
-Joan accompanied an army during the Hundred Years War, adopting the clothing of a soldier, which ultimately provided a pretense for her conviction and execution.
-Whether her crossdressing and lifestyle have implications for her sexuality or gender identity is debated.
+Joan accompanied an army during the Hundred Years' War, adopting the clothing of a soldier, which ultimately provided a pretense for her conviction and execution.
+Whether her crossdressing and lifestyle have implications for her sexuality or gender identity is debated by modern scholars.

 Background

 Kelly DeVries notes that, "No person of the Middle Ages, male or female, has been the subject of more study than Joan of Arc.
-She has been portrayed as saint, heretic, religious zealot, seer, demented teenager, proto-feminist, aristocratic wanna-be, savior of France, person who turned the tide of the Hundred Years War and even Marxist liberator."
+She has been portrayed as saint, heretic, religious zealot, seer, demented teenager, proto-feminist, aristocratic aspirant, savior of France, person who turned the tide of the Hundred Years War and even Marxist liberator."

 After her capture during the siege of Compiègne while retreating from a failed attack at Margny, Joan was handed over to the English by the Burgundians, imprisoned, and subsequently put on trial for heresy.
-Despite the attempts by the judges to induce her to repent for her wearing of male attire, Joan repeatedly defended the wearing of this clothing as a "small matter" that was "the commandment of God and his angels".
+Despite the attempts by the judges to persuade her to renounce for her wearing of male attire, Joan repeatedly defended the wearing of this clothing as a "small matter" that was "the commandment of God and his angels".
 As Pernoud and Clin note, "Other questions about her mode of dress provoked only repetitions of these answers: She had done nothing that was not by the commandment of God.
-Probably not even Cauchon could then have guessed the importance that her mode of dress would come to assume."
+Probably not even Cauchon could then have guessed the importance that her mode of dress would come to assume" in the context of her trial.

-Joan signed a cedula, possibly without understanding the text, indicating that she would no longer wear soldier's clothing, only to "relapse" later by again wearing this clothing after being given the clothing back by the very captors who demanded the signing of the cedula in the first place, thereby giving the court justification to have her executed ("Only those who had relapsed – that is, those who having once adjured their errors returned to them – could be condemned to death by a tribunal of the Inquisition and delivered for death").
-On May 30, 1431, Joan of Arc was burned at the stake.
+Joan signed a cedula, a document in which she agreed to cease wearing male clothing.
+Some sources suggest that this was done without the benefit of adequate legal safeguards or possibly without her full understanding of the document's content.
+Later, she resumed wearing male attire in what was considered a "relapse," after the garments had been returned to her by her captors.
+Contemporary accounts indicate that her captors were aware of her claim that she wore such clothing out of necessity and divine instruction.
+Under the procedures of the Inquisition, individuals who returned to previously abjured practices could be sentenced to death.
+On May 30, 1431, Joan of Arc is reported to have been burned at the stake by her English captors with Church officials present.